nubificus/vaccel-tutorials/lab3/README.md

 The patch needed for `opencl_examples` is provided [here](https://github.com/nubificus/vaccel-tutorial-code/blob/main/app/0001-Libify-vector_add.patch).

+>*TODO: Maybe explain what these patches are*

-In the opencl_examples directory simple run:
+In the opencl_examples directory simply run:

 ```
+cd ../
 patch -p1 < ../0001-Libify-vector_add.patch
 ```